hull/hull-connectors/packages/connectors/hull-processor/views/readme.md

 <% entity = "User" %>
 <% users = true %>
 <% accounts = true %>
 # Hull Processor

-The <%connector_name%> enables you to run your own logic on attributes and events associated to users and leads by writing Javascript.
+The <%=connector_name%> enables you to run your own logic on attributes and events associated to users and leads by writing Javascript.

 <%- include("../../../assets/partials/install.md"); %>